Ditch the Guidebook: 8 Alternative Trip Planning Resources

-2. Upon arriving in your destination, visit the local tourist office
+Visit the local tourist office

 Always remember that every country welcomes tourist money and it’s in the government’s best interest to set up tourist information offices which efficiently and effectively help travelers.
 Also remember that any guidebook author will have, at some point or other during his research, visited these very same places and derived a part of the information for his book from them.

 Tourist offices are great for booking last minute accommodation, finding up-to-date brochures of things to do, pointing you to special offers available at the time, and providing a place when you can ask questions and be answered by real, knowledgeable people – something which guidebooks of course cannot do.

 Explore Google Earth and other photo hosting sites

 While these pictures vary in quality, they allow you to see truer representations of a location that include that non-picturesque crane just to the left, the crowds on a sandy beach you want to visit, the same which looked empty and idyllic in that guidebook photo, or the raw, unpolished side of that famed city quarter.
 Its spatial structure also helps you familiarize with the layout of the city and the distances between each spot of interest.

 Not all guidebooks are written by locals or people who have lived and traveled in that particular country for a long period of time, and for this reason not all will have an equal depth or tuning to that which is local.
 Once again, there is an endless amount of travel sites and blogs written by locals which you can refer to if you want the freshest and most accurate information about your destination.